 The start of the fall season is an exciting and also a very hectic time of year in my family.
-The cooler mornings and nights, return to routines, mums appearing on everyone’s door steps, and even the Halloween and Thanksgiving decorations starting to appear in the stores.
-I LOVE the back to school and fall season.
+The cooler mornings and nights, return to routines, mums appear on everyone’s doorsteps, and even the Halloween and Thanksgiving decorations start to appear in the stores.
+I LOVE the back-to-school and fall season.
 September in many ways feels like a 2nd January with new resolutions being made about getting organized, setting up new household chore schedules (there is always hope this time it will stick!), and getting back to “round the table” family dinners.
 Why?
-Family dinners matter!
+Family dinners matter.

 Why Family Dinners Matter:

-♥Staying Healthy: cooking healthy and simple meals at home on a regular basis is an essential part of good health and keeping my family healthy.
+♥Staying Healthy: cooking healthy and simple meals at home regularly is an essential part of good health and keeping my family healthy.
 It does not have to be gourmet or fancy, just simple recipes with wholesome ingredients.
-Plus, real food just taste better.
+Plus, real food just tastes better.

 ♥Build Lifelong Habits: I want my kids to grow up with family dinners as part of their childhood, seeing it as a normal part of life.
 The importance of cooking at home, trying new foods, and sitting down at the table all go back to reasons #1 to #3 above.

 And yes I know…even with the best of intentions it is not easy to do.
 And figuring out what to make for dinner and having an organized plan week after week is not easy.